-7.2.12 Appointing and removing all managers, including the Unilever Leadership Executive and Senior Corporate Executives who report directly or indirectly to the Chief Executive Officer, with the exception of the appointment and removal of the (i) Executive Directors in accordance with the Articles of Association (ii) members of the Unilever Leadership Executive which requires approval of the Nominating and Corporate Governance Committee, (iii) The Group Secretary which requires approval of the Nominating and Corporate
+- 7.2.12 Appointing and removing all managers, including the Unilever Leadership Executive and Senior Corporate Executives who report directly or indirectly to the Chief Executive Officer, with the exception of the appointment and removal of the (i) Executive Directors in accordance with the Articles of Association, (ii) members of the Unilever Leadership Executive, which requires approval of the Nominating and Corporate Governance Committee, (iii) the Group Secretary, which requires the approval of the Board, and (iv) the Chief Auditor, which requires the approval of the Audit Committee - 7.2.13 Proposing to the Compensation Committee the remuneration policy and the specific remuneration, bonuses and other terms of employment of members of the Unilever Leadership Executive who report directly to the Chief Executive Officer, including those members of the Unilever Leadership Executive who are also Executive Directors but without prejudice to the authority of a general meeting of PLC. - 7.2.14 Supervising and determining the roles, activities and responsibilities of the Unilever Leadership Executive. - 7.2.15 Approving the appointment, removal, remuneration, bonuses and other terms of employment of senior managers not dealt with by the Nominating and Corporate Governance Committee or the Compensation Committee. - 7.2.16 Ensuring that the performance of members of the Unilever Leadership Executive and other Senior Corporate Executives is systematically assessed and adequately rewarded. - 7.2.17 Ensuring a continual supply of leadership of the quality necessary to meet the strategic needs of the Unilever Group. - 7.2.18 Monitoring staff development and recruitment and dealing with deviations from planned performance.

-- approval of the Board, and (iv) the Chief Auditor, which requires the approval of the Audit Committee. - 7.2.13 Proposing to the Compensation Committee the remuneration policy and the specific remuneration, bonuses and other terms of employment of members of the Unilever Leadership Executive who report directly to the Chief Executive Officer, including those members of the Unilever Leadership Executive who are also Executive Directors but without prejudice to the authority of a general meeting of PLC. - 7.2.14 Supervising and determining the roles, activities and responsibilities of the Unilever Leadership Executive. - 7.2.15 Approving the appointment, removal, remuneration, bonuses and other terms of employment of senior managers not dealt with by the Nominating and Corporate Governance Committee or the Compensation Committee. - 7.2.16 Ensuring that the performance of members of the Unilever Leadership Executive and other Senior Corporate Executives is systematically assessed and adequately rewarded. - 7.2.17 Ensuring a continual supply of leadership of the quality necessary to meet the strategic needs of the Unilever Group. - 7.2.18 Monitoring staff development and recruitment and dealing with deviations from planned performance.
-Establishing value leadership and expected norms of conduct, including implementation of and compliance with the Code of Business Principles and the Code Policies. - 7.2.19 Subject to the powers of the Compensation Committee in clauses 4.4 and 4.5 of the Terms of Reference of the Compensation Committee, exercising powers (with the power to sub-delegate) granted by the Board under any existing or future executive or all employee share-based incentive plan, including powers to determine: (i) the treatment of leavers (except members of the Unilever Leadership Executive) within the discretion of the Board or the Compensation Committee under any such executive or all employee share-based incentive plan; (ii) to purchase shares to meet obligations under any executive or all employee share-based incentive plan; (iii) to operate any executive or all employee share-based incentive plan; (iv) to establish and operate (share based) incentive sub-plans, to set and agree performance targets and to determine the actual performance against these targets upon vesting, including any particular vesting condition, clawback (consistent with standard Unilever policy) or other discretionary element, and to do all these things with regard to incentive sub-plans for pioneering frontiers of the business under the condition that such sub-plans are not open to members of the Unilever Leadership Executive; and (v) to make arrangements for the administration of any executive or all employee share-based incentive plan, including powers to set-up, register, operate and approve the design and actual terms of any sub-plan under, or deviations from, any executive or all employee share-based incentive plan, to allow Unilever Group companies and/or employees to benefit from favourable tax and/or social security regimes and/or to allow awards to be made in countries with onerous securities and/or other regulations that make it difficult to implement any executive or all employee share-based incentive plan, and to do everything necessary to give effect to the grant of awards under such sub-plans.
+Establishing value leadership and expected norms of conduct, including implementation of and compliance with the Code of Business Principles and the Code Policies. - 7.2.19 Subject to the powers of the Compensation Committee in clauses 4.3 and 4.4 of the Terms of Reference of the Compensation Committee, exercising powers (with the power to sub-delegate) granted by the Board under any existing or future executive or all-employee share based incentive plan, including powers to determine:

+(i) the treatment of leavers (except members of the

+Unilever Leadership Executive) within the discretion of the Board or the Compensation Committee under any such executive or all-employee share based incentive plan; (ii) to purchase shares to meet obligations under any executive or all-employee share based incentive plan; (iii) to operate any executive or all-employee share based incentive plan; (iv) to establish and operate share based incentive sub-plans, to set and agree performance targets and to determine the actual performance against these targets upon vesting, including any particular vesting condition, clawback (consistent with standard Unilever policy) or other discretionary element, and to do all these things with regard to incentive sub-plans for pioneering frontiers of the business under the condition that such sub-plans are not open to members of the Unilever Leadership Executive: and (v) to make arrangements for the administration of any executive or all-employee share based incentive plan, including powers to set-up, register, operate and approve the design and actual terms of any sub-plan under, or deviations from, any executive or all-employee share based incentive plan, to allow Unilever Group companies and/or employees to benefit from favourable tax and/or social security regimes and/or to allow awards to be made in countries with onerous securities and/ or other regulations that make it difficult to implement any executive or all-employee share based incentive plan, and to do everything necessary to give effect to the grant of awards under such sub-plans.